I tried a yoga class.

 I know yoga is supposed to be good for you, but honestly, that’s based on a lot of variables.
-For example, if you have a really good instructor and you’re practicing your yoga in a beautiful, peaceful location, then yeah, it’s good for you.
-However, if you have a crappy, annoying instructor, and you’re… let’s say, outdoors, at a fucking kid’s park, with no shade and it’s too hot, then no, it’s not good for you.
+For example, if you have a really good instructor and you’re practicing your yoga in a beautiful, peaceful location with no interruptions, then yeah, it’s good for you.
+However, if you have a crappy, annoying instructor, and you’re hmm… let’s say, outdoors, at a fucking kid’s park, with no shade and it’s too damn hot, then no, it’s not good for you.

 Case in point: my yoga class this morning.

-You really should prepare ahead of time how you’re gonna phrase things when you’re instructing a class also.
-During one particular pose, our hands reaching towards the sky, she asked us to pay attention to where our middle fingers were (is it inappropriate to burst out into laughter during yoga?) and it took all my will to keep my mouth shut, as you can imagine.
+I kinda think you should prepare ahead of time how you’re gonna phrase things when you’re instructing a class also.
+During one particular pose, our hands reaching towards the sky, she asked us to pay attention to where our middle fingers were and it took all my will to keep my mouth shut, as you can imagine.
 You might also want to check in with your students before you begin the class to see what level they are and not expect them to turn themselves into a pretzel while you show off your chaturangas, or whatever the hell they’re called.

 Is it inappropriate to burst out into laughter during yoga?
 Because when you twist and turn and bend yourself into various poses, it releases a lot of trapped gas.
 Thank God we were outside.

 Actually, I take that back because doing anything outdoors is hit or miss since you’re bound by the weather.
 Well, it was really hot outside! (please imagine that being uttered in an annoying Minnesotan accent).
 The sun was trying to burn a hole through my black yoga pants while I was attempting a downward dog.
 Did I mention we were at a kid’s park?
 I think I did.
 Anyway, a bunch of screaming mouth-breathers showed up to play on the swing sets, and it completely interrupted my karmic energy.